ChronoFare/Music_Therapy_FYP/Progress Report.md

 Sean (the previous intern) had briefed me on the programs and issues pertaining to the current "games" for rehabiliation.

-***Side Note**: Dr, Kumar gave me the unique opportunity to work with Sean to finalise and participate in the Lee Hsien Loong IDM Smart Nation Competition.
-This had allowed to me *
+***Side Note**: Dr, Kumar gave me the unique opportunity to work with Sean to finalise and participate in the Lee Hsien Loong IDM Smart Nation Competition.*

 For this project, programs we are using include:
  - Visual Studios 2019 (C# Codes)